lambertwijshakecreations/My_Code_Curriculum-Vitae/README.md

 For the education page i want to make a array list that contains information. with this information i dont have to make a long function like i did with the experience page.
 I can use Array methods like forEach() to make every list item the same. maybe i do this later on with the experience page.

-Now that is done i made a education.js and made a function that i give the education information as argument. this repeats a h3 as title of the education. then a h4 witch is a title for the where and when. and a P for a definition about the education. i am happy with the results.
+Now that is done i made a education.js and made a function that i give the education information as argument. this repeats a h3 as title of the education. then a h4 witch is a title for the where and when. and a P for a definition about the education.
+I am happy with the results.

+Made training.js and did the same thing as the education function.
+Styling wil be done later.